 Content

-Below, we’ll discuss JAK inhibitors, including how these new medications work for hair loss — from moderate to severe alopecia areata — and how they compare to conventional hair loss treatments like finasteride and minoxidil.
+Below, we discuss JAK inhibitors, how they target certain forms of hair loss, how they compare to conventional hair loss treatments like finasteride and minoxidil, and more.

 Content

 A JAK inhibitor (short for janus kinase inhibitor) is a relatively new treatment.
-It works through a complicated process that reduces the immune system’s ability to target certain areas of the body and cause autoimmune disease symptoms.
+This type of medication works by calming an overactive immune system, helping to limit symptoms of autoimmune diseases.

-Alopecia areata is an autoimmune disease.
-Sometimes called AA, it happens when the immune system targets, attacks and damages hair follicles, causing hair to shed.
+Alopecia areata (AA) is an autoimmune disease where the immune system targets, attacks, and damages hair follicles, causing hair to shed.

-Unlike male pattern baldness (androgenetic alopecia) — which can be measured using a severity of alopecia tool called the Norwood scale — alopecia areata generally causes hair to fall out in small patches about the size of a quarter.
+Unlike male pattern baldness (androgenetic alopecia) — which can be measured using the Norwood scale — alopecia areata generally causes hair to fall out in small patches about the size of a quarter.

-But alopecia areata can vary in severity.
-While many will experience small patches of hair loss limited to the scalp, others might face complete loss of facial and body hairs — a disease referred to as alopecia universalis or alopecia totalis.
+Alopecia areata can vary in severity.
+While many will experience small patches of hair loss limited to the scalp, others might face complete loss of facial and body hair known as alopecia universalis or alopecia totalis.

 In a series of randomized, double-blind, placebo-controlled trials, people with alopecia areata experienced improvements in hair regrowth with baricitinib compared to a placebo.